gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 ## NHANES (complex survey) data analysis

-This is an R Markdown format used for publishing markdown documents to GitHub.
-When you click the **Knit** button all R code chunks are run and a markdown file (.md) suitable for publishing to GitHub is generated.
+This study aimed to evaluate the association between habitual caffeine consumption and cardiovascular measures (systolic and diastolic blood pressure) as well as insulin sensitivity markers (fasting glucose and insulin, HOMA-IR, HbA1C, and plasma glucose during a two-hour oral glucose tolerance test \[OGTT2H\]) in the US population using the NHANES database.

 ### Reading packages

 I used ‘nhanesA’, which is a package for obtaining and exploring NHANES data.

-Also, I used the usual ‘tidyverse’ for data wrangling, ‘survey’ for the analyses and ‘emmeans’ for estimations of marginal group means.
+Also, I used the usual ‘dplyr’ (tidyverse) for data wrangling, ‘survey’ for the analyses and ‘emmeans’ for estimations of marginal group means.

 I have also used the ‘openai’ package to access the GPT API for some textual analysis.